0-mostafa-rezaee-0/Batch_LLM_Inference_with_Ray_Data_LLM/docs/README.md

 ## Contents

+- `reference_article.md` - Markdown version of the Anyscale article about Ray Data LLM and Ray Serve LLM APIs
-- `Native LLM APIs in Ray Data and Ray Serve.pdf` - Technical documentation from Anyscale about the Ray Data LLM and Ray Serve LLM APIs.
+- `reference_article.pdf` - PDF version of the Anyscale article about Ray Data LLM and Ray Serve LLM APIs
 - `jargon.md` - A comprehensive glossary of technical terms and concepts used in this project, including Ray, Kubernetes, LLM-related terminology, and more.

 ## References and Important Links